kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

      (enforce-keyset 'admin-keyset)
    ```

-3. Within the function, use `enforce` to ensure the initial-balance is zero and with an optional documentation.
+3. Within the function, use `enforce` to ensure the `initial-balance` is greater than or equal to zero and include an optional documentation string.

    ```pact
      (enforce (>= initial-balance 0.0) "Initial balances must be >= 0.")